hkirk/ST2ITS2_Material/slide_server/slides/Week 8/maui-1.md

 ### What and how

-* You can write your applicatin .NET and compile to multiple platforms
+* You can write your applicatin .NET and compile to multiple platforms<br/><!-- .element: class="fragment" -->
     * but you need envirioment for each :(
-* You can write platform specific code
+* You can write platform specific code<br/><!-- .element: class="fragment" -->
     * but do not need to
-* You do not need to understand how code is transformed to each platform
+* You do not need to understand how code is transformed to each platform<br/><!-- .element: class="fragment" -->

 ---